Kumar-Onker/Repressilator-Dynamics/README.md

 ## Simulation Results

-The Jupyter Notebook (`IDC401_Project.ipynb`) included in this repository numerically integrates the ODEs to visualize these dynamics.
+The Jupyter Notebook (`repressilator_simulation.ipynb`) included in this repository numerically integrates the ODEs to visualize these dynamics.

 ### 1. 2-Parameter Stability Boundary
 By mapping the boundaries where the eigenvalues cross the imaginary axis, we can visualize the parameter space ($\alpha$ vs $\beta$) where the system becomes unstable and begins to oscillate.